 Some will be as fictitious as the names of the characters eating them.
 Think of the gruel in Oliver Twist.
 Make the meals as realistic as possible, with table settings and appropriate mise en scène.

 If you need some help photographing food for your photo essay, read our post here.

 Cafenol is a film photography chemical that sits in place of the developer.
 The developer is what strips the film down to a negative after it has been exposed.
 The cafenol is made partly from instant coffee granules, hence the name.

-One great photo essay would be to localise your efforts.
-No matter where you live, you will have neighbours. unless you live out in the sticks, then you will have to find someone else’s neighbours.
+One great photo essay would be to localize your efforts.
+No matter where you live, you will have neighbors.
+Unless you live out in the sticks, then you will have to find someone else’s neighbors.
 This would be a great way to get into portrait photography.

 What a perfect scenario would look like is capturing the people in their own space.
 And everyone’s space is completely different.

 You will come across stay-at-home fathers, night-shift workers, grandmas with heirlooms, musicians, and families.
 There is no telling what is behind these doors.
 It is a great way to work on your feet, and also meet those who make up your community.

 All of these people will come and meet each other at the exhibition you will hold.
 Your local council (if you’re in the UK) might see this community effort and offer you some help.

 Photo essays tell stories.
 And there are plenty of amazingly interesting stories to tell!
 Photographing photo essays is a great way to practice your photography skills while having fun.
 You might even learn something!

 These photo essay examples are here to provide you with the inspiration to go out and tell your own stories through photos!